 Still, I refuse to give up hope, because I see goodness in people like firefighters, Doctors Without Borders, and tango dancers alike.
 I admire them because it takes a big heart to open your arms to others, to provide a supportive shoulder to those in need, and to be a good Samaritan.
 Tango was created by such people—immigrant men and women who were homeless, lonely, and vulnerable, seeking refuge in a strange land, yearning to be loved—who hold compassion to others like themselves.
 Like chickens, they huddle and tango together to keep themselves warm in a cold world (see Why People Dance Tango).

-I also find hope in parents who teach their children to love one another, to take care of their little brothers and sisters, and to work as a team.
+I also find hope in parents who teach their children to love one another, to care for their little brothers and sisters, and to work together as a team.
 When such children grow up, they will become responsible members of society.
 Evil prevails only when families disintegrate, when family values are lost, when human bonds fade away, when egoism dominates, and when materialism, individualism, feminism, racism, hatred, divorce, single-parent families, irresponsible sex, and self-indulgence become the accepted norms in society.

 No comments: